MohamedAmineAlhiane/Behavior-Based.Web.Application-Firewall-WAF/README.md

 ## Conclusion

 This project demonstrates how a Web Application Firewall can be approached from a defensive and analytical perspective.
-By focusing on behavioral patterns, baseline expectations, and conservative decision-making, the prototype illustrates how abnormal request activity can be identified without relying on exploit-specific signatures.
+By focusing on behavioral patterns, baseline expectations, and conservative decision-making, the system illustrates how abnormal request activity can be identified without relying on exploit-specific signatures.

 The emphasis on scope definition, threat modeling, and observability reflects real-world security engineering practices, where understanding traffic behavior is as important as enforcing controls.
-While simplified, this prototype provides a strong foundation for further exploration and incremental improvement.
+While simplified, the system provides a strong foundation for further exploration and incremental improvement.

 ## Ethical Notice

 This project was developed strictly for educational and defensive purposes.
 No attacks were executed, and no real systems were targeted or disrupted during its design or demonstration.
 - To apply behavioral analysis concepts rather than relying solely on signature-based rules
-- To design a clear and ethical defensive security prototype
+- To design a clear and ethical defensive security system
 - To strengthen foundational skills in web security analysis and system design